Head-To-Head Survey: Destination XL Group (DXLG) vs. Its Rivals

 |2.38

-Destination XL Group currently has a consensus price target of $9.25, indicating a potential upside of 49.19%.
-As a group, “Family clothing stores” companies have a potential upside of 26.09%.
-Given Destination XL Group’s stronger consensus rating and higher possible upside, equities analysts clearly believe Destination XL Group is more favorable than its competitors.
+Destination XL Group currently has a consensus price target of $9.25, indicating a potential upside of 46.36%.
+As a group, “Family clothing stores” companies have a potential upside of 23.14%.
+Given Destination XL Group’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Destination XL Group is more favorable than its peers.

-Destination XL Group has a beta of 1.55, indicating that its share price is 55% more volatile than the S&P 500.
-Comparatively, Destination XL Group’s competitors have a beta of 0.85, indicating that their average share price is 15% less volatile than the S&P 500.

-This table compares Destination XL Group and its competitors’ net margins, return on equity and return on assets.

 Summary

-Destination XL Group beats its competitors on 7 of the 13 factors compared.
+Destination XL Group beats its peers on 7 of the 13 factors compared.

 Destination XL Group Company Profile